-- Undergraduate level: Undergraduate students in their final year of study at a college or university in Ontario.
+- Undergraduate students in their final year of study at an accredited college or university in Ontario during the internship period.

-- Graduate level: Current Masters and PhD students, and recent Masters graduates (within three years of graduation).
+- Graduate level: Current Masters and PhD students, and recent Masters graduates within three years of graduation during the internship period.

-- Masters students and recent Masters graduates (within three years of graduation) may hold a maximum of two four-month internship units (per student).
+- Masters students and recent Masters graduates (within three years of graduation) may hold a maximum of three internship units (per student).

-- PhD students may hold a maximum of six four-month internship units (per student).
+- PhD students may hold a maximum of six internship units (per student).

 - The intern must be eligible to work at the Applicant Organization.
 For company-based internships, the intern must be eligible to work in Ontario.
-For academic-based internships, the intern must have student status at the academic institution for the duration of the internship.
+For institution-based internships, the intern must have student status at the publicly-funded post-secondary institution for the duration of the internship.

 - Interns may not apply with a company where there is any conflict of interest, including, but not limited to, a company where the intern or relatives have any control as a major creditor or shareholder or governing board..

 - Interns may not apply if they are currently enrolled in a co-op program or other equivalent job placement/employment program.